- Who is eligible to be supported by a re-entry supplement?

 Yes.
 NCATS will consider supplemental support for more than one individual from a CTSA Program hub at all levels of training.
 Each request must be strongly justified and include assurances that each candidate will receive appropriate mentoring.
 NCATS requires that applications for individual candidates be submitted as separate applications.

-For investigators developing independent research careers, the supplement will provide up to and no more than $100,000 for salary, plus fringe benefits.
-Salary and fringe benefits must be in accordance with the salary structure of the grantee institution, and must be commensurate with the individual’s level of effort devoted to the project.
+For investigators developing independent research careers, the supplement will provide up to and no more than $100,000 for salary, plus additional fringe benefits.
+Salary and fringe benefits must be in accordance with the salary structure of the grantee institution and must be commensurate with the individual’s level of effort devoted to the project.
 Additional funds of up to $10,000 may be requested for supplies and travel.
 Equipment may be purchased but requires prior approval of the NIH awarding component.
 Costs should be strongly justified and based upon need but may not exceed $150,000 direct costs for an application for an investigator developing an independent research career.

 The mentor and applicant institution are encouraged to assist the supplement awardees to identify and transition to additional means of support appropriate for their stage of development.
-An appropriate plan for this transition to additional means of support should be included in the application.
+An appropriate plan for this transition to additional means of support must be included in the application.
 Examples include support through research grants, appointment to an institutional training grant or receipt of an individual fellowship, etc.

 Training and mentoring plans should be customized to the individual candidate's strengths and weaknesses, and gaps in previous training should be addressed.
 In addition, the PI/mentor should indicate how the individual will be supported after the supplement ends, including any plans for helping the candidate to apply for independent support, and how the candidate will successfully transition to the next stage of their career.